-^{}Includes issue expenses amortised as per EIR.
+\Includes issue expenses amortised as per EIR.

 (a) Subordinated Debt instruments are unsecured, subordinated to the claims of all other creditors with an initial maturity of minimum 5 years.
-Subordinated Debt aggregating to Rs.10,000 lakhs as at September 30, 2020 (31st March 2020: Rs.10,000 lakhs, 31st March 2019: Rs.10,000 lakhs) are guaranteed by promoter directors (Mr. Thomas John Muthoot, Mr.Thomas George Muthoot and Mr. Thomas Muthoot) of the Company.
+Subordinated Debt aggregating to Rs.10,000 (31st March 2020: Rs.10,000, 31st March 2019: Rs.10,000) are guaranteed by promoter directors (Mr. Thomas John Muthoot, Mr.Thomas George Muthoot and Mr. Thomas Muthoot) of the Company.